 Applications for admission into the teacher education programs are available at the office of the Dean of Education.
-Application for admission into the Elementary, Middle School, or Secondary Program must be submitted February 1 of the Spring Term before the student anticipates beginning junior level professional education courses.
-The junior transfer student should complete an application for admission to the Elementary, Middle School, or Secondary Program immediately upon being admitted to the university.
+Applications for admission pertain to the Elementary, Middle School, Secondary, or Special Education Programs.
+Applications must be submitted April 1 of the Spring Term before the student anticipates beginning junior level professional education courses.
+The junior transfer student should complete an application for admission to the Elementary, Middle School, Secondary, or Special Education Program immediately upon being admitted to the university.
 To help determine eligibility for admission to the Teacher Education Programs the transfer student should consult with a faculty mentor at the earliest possible date.